 Gum disease is caused by plaque, which is a sticky layer of germs that builds up on teeth.
 Plaque irritates the gums, causing them to bleed easily.
 If the plaque is not brushed off, it can become hard and further irritate the gums.
 Hardened plaque is called calculus or tartar.
 It can only be removed by a dental health professional.

-Your dentist will examine your teeth and may need to take x-rays.
-They will probably clean all the plaque and tartar from your teeth and advise you on how to clean your teeth well.
-You may also need the roots of your teeth treated to get rid of the germs.
+A dentist will examine the teeth and may need to take x-rays.
+They will probably clean all the plaque and tartar from the teeth and advise on how to clean the teeth well.
+It may also be necessary to treat the roots of the teeth to get rid of the germs.

 Can gum disease be cured?